City Without Men: Plot

 The film opens with the prologue: July 1941—five months before Pearl Harbor, but already the coming events were casting their shadows before.

-At sea, Tom Adams order two Japanese men into his speedboat after seeing them climbing into a rowboat from an English ship.
+At sea, Tom Adams orders two Japanese men into his speedboat after seeing them climbing into a rowboat from an English ship.
 When Tom is approached by the Coast Guard they refuse to believe his story and charge him with aiding and abetting the Japanese.
 Tom is found guilty and sentenced to five years in prison.
-Nancy Johnson (Linda Darnell) Tom's girlfriend is determined to exonerate him.
-Outside the prison, Nancy meets Michael Malloy (Edgar Buchanan) and learns that his brother is the head of the parole board.
+Nancy Johnson, Tom's girlfriend, is determined to exonerate him.
+Outside the prison, Nancy meets Michael Malloy and learns that his brother is the head of the parole board.
 She asks Michael to present Tom's case to his brother.
-Nancy gets a job at the local laundry, and rents a room in Maria Barton's (Sara Allgood) boarding house, whose tenants are the wives of the prison inmates.
-She meets other tenants, Gwen (Leslie Brooks) Winnie and Billie LaRue (Glenda Farrell).
+Nancy gets a job at the local laundry, and rents a room in Maria Barton's boarding house, whose tenants are the wives of the prison inmates.
+She meets other tenants, Gwen Winnie and Billie LaRue.

 On visiting day, Tom who has become embittered and disillusioned by his imprisonment refuses to see Nancy.
 When Tom learns about the bombing of Pearl Harbor, he asks for a chance to defend his country and petitions to be paroled into military service.
 Other prisoners also join Tom on the petition.
 However, the petition is denied by the parole board.
 Meanwhile, Winnie has secured a blueprint of the prison and plans to hide the convicts in bales, which would then be loaded onto a boat for delivery.
-The wives decide to conceal their plans from Nancy and scheduled the prison break for Friday night.
-On Friday morning, Maria is told that her husband, who is also in prison is at the hospital.
+The wives decide to conceal their plans from Nancy and schedule the prison break for Friday night.
+On Friday morning, Maria is told that her husband, who is also in prison, is at the hospital.
 She rushes to the hospital and learns that he was stabbed for threatening to inform the prison warden about a prison break.
 Her husband asks Maria to warn the warden.

 Meanwhile, Nancy sees a newspaper headline which substantiates Tom's story.
 She goes to Michael and shows him the headline and asks him to fight for Tom's freedom.
 Michael barges into his brother's office and makes an impassioned speech about the injustice that was done to Tom.
-Michael's brother agreed to phone the warden on Tom's behalf.
-When the wives who are waiting at the shore for their husband hears the prison sirens, they realize that the prison escape has failed.
-Later, after Tom is freed from prison he reconciles with Nancy.
+Michael's brother agrees to phone the warden on Tom's behalf.
+When the wives who are waiting at the shore for their husband hear the prison sirens, they realize that the prison escape has failed.
+Later, after Tom is freed from prison, he reconciles with Nancy.